cr27/Neurological-Mindfile/README.md

 * RStudio is useful for converting non csv files into csv files

-Microsoft Excel

-* Use Excel to edit/maintain .csv files for sqlizer

 http://sqlizer.io/

 * Use sqlizer to convert .csv files into MySQL scripts for PostgreSQL